NubesAcademy/TerraformCourse/README.md

 This repository includes configuration files and scripts that will help you understand and implement various Terraform concepts covered in the course.
 By following along with the course videos, you'll learn how to:

+- Getting started & settings up your lab
+- Take the first steps with Terraform
-- Set up and configure Terraform
+- Understand the Core Terraform Workflow
-- Write and manage Terraform configuration files
+- Implement and maintain Terraform State files
-- Use variables and outputs
-- Manage different environments (dev and prod)
+- Work with Terraform built-in functions
+- Work with Terraform modules
+- Work with Terraform provisioners
+- Work with Terraform expressions
+- Learn advanced Terraform topics
-- Apply best practices for Terraform usage
+- Understand Terraform Cloud & Enterprise
-- Prepare for the HashiCorp Terraform certification exam
+- Prepare for the last version of HashiCorp Associate Certification (003)

 ## Support